milestogo/serval-meshextender/MeshPotato2/mesh-potato2-readme.md

 This is a build for running serval on the Mesh Potato2.
+It replaces the village telco firmware.

 This is built from the projects version of mesh-extender for the TPlink3020 Because the MP2 has so much more flash, everything is built in.
 Config files too.